-We offer visits to local businesses for mass vaccination.
+We offer the Moderna and Pfizer COVID-19 Vaccine.
 Please call to learn more!

 Playing sports great way to stay in shape at any age, but can take a serious toll on an unprepared body.
 To make sure you’re fit to participate in sports or other extreme exercise regimens, Nather Ansari, MD, at Primary & Urgent Care offers sports physicals and other wellness exams to families in Stafford, Fredericksburg, and Massaponax, Virginia.
 Dr. Ansari is authorized the US Citizenship and Immigration Services (USCIS) to perform medical examinations for immigration and naturalizations, and the Department of Transportation (DOT) examinations.
 To schedule your sports physical, call Primary & Urgent Care today.